Dudukun/alx-higher_level_programming/0x06-python-classes/README.md

- a class Square that defines a square by 0 square
+Write a class Square that defines a square by: (based on 2-square.py)